Red-eared slider: Reproduction

 Incubation takes 59–112 days.
 Late-season hatchlings may spend the winter in the nest and emerge when the weather warms in the spring.
 Just prior to hatching, the egg contains 50% turtle and 50% egg sac.
 A new hatchling breaks open its egg with its egg tooth, which falls out about an hour after hatching.
 This egg tooth never grows back.
 Hatchlings may stay inside their eggshells after hatching for the first day or two.
 If they are forced to leave the eggshell before they are ready, they will return if possible.
 When a hatchling decides to leave the shell, it still has a small sac protruding from its plastron.
 The yolk sac is vital and provides nourishment while visible, and several days later, it will have been absorbed into the turtle's belly.
 The sac must be absorbed, and does not fall off.
 The split must heal on its own before the turtle is able to swim.
 The time between the egg hatching and water entry is 21 days.

 Damage to or inordinate motion of the protruding egg yolk – enough to allow air into the turtle's body – results in death.
 This is the main reason for marking the top of turtle eggs if their relocation is required for any reason.
 An egg turned upside down will eventually terminate the embryo's growth by the sac smothering the embryo.
 If it manages to reach term, the turtle will try to flip over with the yolk sac, which would allow air into the body cavity and cause death.
 The other fatal danger is water getting into the body cavity before the sac is absorbed completely, and while the opening has not completely healed yet.

 The sex of red-eared sliders is determined by the incubation temperature during critical phases of the embryos' development.
+This is a phenomenon known as temperature-dependent sex determination.
 Only males are produced when eggs are incubated at temperatures of 22–27 C, whereas females develop at warmer temperatures.
 Colder temperatures result in the death of the embryos.